Kanban Inventory Management: what it is and how it works

 Quantity of items present in the container 12

-Type of standardized container Medium yellow container type A
+Type of standardized container Yellow tray type A

 Name and/or supplier code MC1 – Central Warehouse